 From guest blogger, Digital Editor for Adirondack Harvest, Mary Godnick

-The Department of Environmental Conservation (DEC) has asked hikers to avoid high-elevation hikes in the Adirondacks and Catskills.
+Every spring, the Department of Environmental Conservation (DEC) cautions hikers to avoid high-elevation hikes in the Adirondacks and Catskills.
 This time of year, melting snow, spring rain, and thawing soil make for trail conditions that can cause long-term damage to nearby vegetation and waterbodies.
 Hundreds of hikers stepping around the same puddle near the summit of a High Peak can cause the irreparable loss of the 27 rare and endangered species of alpine vegetation that live there.
 During this time, conservationists urge hikers to postpone hikes above 2,500 feet.

 This time of year, the Champlain Valley warms up and thaws out much sooner than our High Peaks neighbors.
 It’s a great time to enjoy some of the lovely trails that weave through and around farmland, forests, and lakes.
 Melting snow also means green things coming to life again, wildflowers, ferns, moss, and trees begin to bud and bloom.
 On farms, it means the appearance of the very first vegetables, roots, and shoots of the seasons.
 It’s a great time of year to visit and support farms.